 - 1. Location within or adjacent to high priority areas (See Section B.1) - 2.
 Implementation across land ownership boundaries. - 3.
 Part of a large, landscape-scale treatment effort or a multi-landowner, community- wide project. - 4.
 Geographic proximity to public or private lands that have been treated or are planned for treatment. - 5.
-Protection of critical watershed
+Protection of communities and critical infrastructure (i.e. watersheds, businesses, schools, utilities, etc.)

-Local Coordination and Consultation:
+Local Coordination and Consultation

-Applicants must demonstrate that they have coordinated project development with relevant forestry or wildfire experts.
-Coordination should be with one or more of the following: Boulder County Wildfire Forest and Grassland Project Coordinator or a forester from the Colorado State Forest Service, Boulder Field Office, Boulder County Parks and Open Space, or the City of Boulder Open Space and Mountain Parks.
+Applicants must demonstrate that they have coordinated project development with relevant forestry, resource management, or wildfire experts.
+Coordination should be with one or more of the following: Boulder County Wildfire Forest and Grassland Project Coordinator or a forester or resource specialist from the Colorado State Forest Service, Boulder Field Office, Boulder County Parks and Open Space, or the City of Boulder Open Space and Mountain Parks.